bitsandrewsbits/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-This version of game tic_tac_toe from lesson 12
+This is version of game tic_tac_toe from lesson 12 Execute file Lesson19(update).py